President of Finland: Inauguration

 The president-elect, accompanied by the Speaker of the Parliament and the outgoing president, assumes office on the first day of the month following the election by making a solemn affirmation in both Finnish and Swedish at a ceremony in Parliament House.
 The affirmation is specified in Section 56 of the Constitution, and in English reads "I, [N. N.], elected by the people of Finland as the President of the Republic, hereby affirm that in my presidential duties I shall sincerely and conscientiously observe the Constitution and the laws of the Republic, and to the best of my ability promote the wellbeing of the people of Finland."

 The term of the president-elect begins at the moment the affirmation has been made (around 12:20 on the day of the inauguration).
-After the inauguration, the new president, accompanied by his or her predecessor, inspects the guard of honour outside Parliament House.
+After the inauguration, the new president, accompanied by their predecessor, inspects the guard of honour outside Parliament House.

+Incapacity and succession

+The president of Finland does not have a vice president.
+If the president is temporarily prevented from performing their duties, such as due to an international trip from where they are unable to return quickly during a time when such may be required, the prime minister serves as acting president until the president's incapacity ceases.
+If the president dies in office or if the Government declares that the president is permanently unable to carry out the duties of office, a new election is triggered to determine a successor.
+If the prime minister is unavailable, the duties are carried out by the minister deputising for the prime minister.